NeuzaSousa/instagram/README.md

-# instagram
+# INSTAGRAM

-## This project is a clone of the instagram login page.
+## This project is a clone of the instagram login page

-### It was a very fun project to do.
+### It was a very fun project to do

 ---
 ## Expectation